chadbaldwin/chadbaldwin.github.io/_posts/2022-04-04-powershell-monitoring-log-files.md

 Inspecting and monitoring log files.

 Let's talk about how to make something that's already super exciting, even more fun, by using PowerShell.
-Why bother with fancy GUI's and polished tools when you can do it the fun way?
+Why bother with fancy GUIs and polished tools when you can do it the fun way?

 Yes, there's lots of good options now when it comes to logging, like structured logs, AWS CloudWatch, Azure Monitor, ELK, etc. Tools that give you a lot of power when it comes to filtering, alerts, and monitoring.
 However, I still often find myself digging through good ol' `*.log` files on a server.

-There's lots of "tail" style GUI's and CLI tools out there, but it's still good to know how to do it using plain PowerShell, especially when you don't want to deal with installing or downloading some app to a blank server.
+There's lots of "tail" style GUIs and CLI tools out there, but it's still good to know how to do it using plain PowerShell, especially when you don't want to deal with installing or downloading some app to a blank server.

 ----